 Overload Protection of Mains Electrical Circuits

 All electrical circuits must have some means of protecting against overload.
 This may be done by including a fuse or circuit breaker in the circuit, or the protection may be designed in to the supply that is feeding the circuit.
-We will only consider fuses and circuit breakers, as these are most likely the device that will be encountered in a normal environment.
+We will consider only fuses and circuit breakers, as they are most likely the device encountered in a normal environment.

 How to determine the ratings.

 First, you need to know the current that the load demands under all conditions.
 You then need to choose a fuse or circuit breaker that will not blow (or trip) when carrying that current, but with only the smallest safety margin under worst-case conditions.
 Finally, you must choose everything in between – cable, switches, plugs & sockets, etc – so that each will safely carry the current that will guarantee the fuse will blow, or the circuit breaker will trip, under all conditions (paying particular regard to ambient temperature and the ability of the cable to stay cool, i.e. it must not be buried in insulation).

 A fuse is a piece of wire that has resistance, and mass, and some insulation around it.
 The resistance makes it heat up when current flows.
 The mass regulates how long it takes the temperature to rise with a given amount of heat going in.
 The insulation keeps the electricity in (irrelevant to this discussion…) and it keeps the heat in.